boneknuckleskin/libforensics/docs/lib/source/win/ole/ps/ps.rst

 		Builds a dictionary of :class:`PropertyPacket` objects.

 		:type stream: :class:`~lf.dec.IStream`
-		:param stream: A straem that contains the property structures.
+		:param stream: A stream that contains the property structures.

 		:type fmtid: :class:`UUID`
 		:param fmtid: The FMTID of the property set.